bmad4ever/comfyui_quilting/README.md

 * Distance Transform Mask: this mask scales the transition area based on the size of patches in the minimum cut mask.
 Larger patches have longer transition areas, ensuring a smoother blend.

 * Edge-Enhanced Mask: to prevent low values at the corners, which can make the patch noticeable, this mask combines the first two masks.
 It prioritizes the first mask near the patch edges to keep the corners unnoticeable.

+If the version input is set to zero, blend_into_patch is ignored.

 </details>